 This often comes in the form of a ‘customer guarantee’ and involves assuming responsibility for reimbursing or replacing goods for the buyer if they are lost, damaged or stolen in transit.

-Third party insurance is the type that is most likely to apply to you.
+Third party insurance is the most common type of insurance.
 It involves signing a contract with a third party insurance company that isn’t connected to either you or the buyer.

 When Do You Need Shipping Insurance?